 Author's main message

 The challenge in establishing labor market rules is to avoid the extremes of over- and underregulation.
-Countries at either of these extremes pay in both economic and social terms.
-Between these extremes is a place where appropriately designed regulations can modestly alleviate market failures and offer some protection to workers without imposing major costs on firms or the economy.
+Countries at these extremes pay in both economic and social terms.
+But in between is a zone where appropriately designed regulations can alleviate market failures and offer protection to workers without imposing major costs on firms or the economy.
 The appropriate level of regulation is country specific.
 Evidence from in-country and international analyses helps in setting optimal regulations.
 Enforcement capabilities and education are especially important for improving compliance in many developing countries.

 Labor markets require regulations for the same reasons that all markets do—to mitigate market failures, like imperfect information, and to protect buyers and sellers.
 However, because it is the services of people that are being bought and sold, regulating the labor market can be contentious.
-In Italy, advisors redrawing labor market rules have even been murdered.
+In Italy, an advisor redrawing labor market rules was even murdered in 2002.

 Thankfully, disagreements rarely get that intemperate, but debates about reform are often heated, reflecting ideological differences about the role of government and the nature of the social contract between capital and labor.
 Setting labor market rules is further complicated by the fact that they are shaped by the country's social, cultural, historical, and legal traditions.